carla-simulator/carla/Docs/tuto_A_material_customization.md

 ![materials_Tint](img/material_customization/Materials_Tint.jpg)
 <div style="text-align: right"><i>Red car with pink tint.
 On the left, tint is disabled, on the right, enabled.</i></div>

 *   __Dust__ — A texture of dirt applied to the car.
-Dust is mean to pile on top of the car, and it is barely noticeable in the bottom parts.
+Dust is meant to pile on top of the geometry, and it is barely noticeable in the bottom parts.
+If the geometry is rotated, the dust will appear on the parts of the vehicle that are on top.
 	*   `Amount` — Opacity of the texture.
 	*   `Color` — Base color of the dust texture.
 	*   `Tiling` — Size and repetition of the dust texture pattern.